Google to offer checking accounts next year: source

-(Reuters) - Alphabet Inc’s (GOOGL.O) Google will offer personal checking accounts from sometime next year in partnership with Citigroup Inc (C.N) and a small credit union at Stanford University, a source familiar with Google’s plans said on Wednesday.
+(Reuters) - Alphabet Inc’s (GOOGL.O) Google will offer personal checking accounts from sometime next year in partnership with Citigroup Inc (C.N) and a small credit union at Stanford University, a person familiar with Google’s plans said on Wednesday.

 The details of the project, named Cache, were first reported by the Wall Street Journal and follow moves by tech heavyweights Apple Inc (AAPL.O) and Facebook Inc (FB.O) into the financial industry this year.

-Facebook’s plan to launch the “Libra” digital coin has met with a chorus of skepticism from regulators, worried about money laundering and the security of transactions and user data.
+Facebook’s plan to launch its Libra cryptocurrency has met with skepticism from regulators, worried about the risk of money laundering and the security of transactions and user data.

 But there are also broader concerns about how the big tech companies’ will use their massive digital influence in other areas of business and economic infrastructure.